hypersign-protocol/hid-ssi-js-sdk/docs/did.md

 ## Hypersign DID SDK

-Is a javascript library to interact with Hypersign DID and to perform onchain and offchain operations.
+Is a javascript library to interact with Hypersign Blockchain and to perform onchain and offchain DID operations.

 ## Table of Contents
 - [Install The Package](#install-the-package)